hbweb/cryptoprice/README.md

 # cryptoprice
-Application with next.js and react
+Talk week - A simple application with Next.js and React for Viettel's employees

 ## Application Demo